 The upshot of it — ability to organize work in time-boxed sprints, flexibility for to-and-fro movement across the development cycle, and faster time to market as everyone in the team works collaboratively towards a common goal.

-The Agile project management strategy has rewired the organizational software development process over the years while defying the golden hammer bias related to the Waterfall methodology, which leads to piling technical debts.
+The Agile project management strategy has rewired the organizational software development life cycle over the years while defying the golden hammer bias related to the Waterfall methodology, which leads to piling technical debts.

 Here’s everything you need to know about how Agile development approach will benefit your value proposition while ensuring faster time to market.